-The designation Perennial Plant of the Year is awarded each winter by the Perennial Plant Association to the plant that outshines its competitors not only in appearance, but also in its noteworthy characteristics.
+Each winter, the Perennial Plant Association awards Perennial Plant of the Year to the plant that outshines its competitors not only in appearance, but also in its noteworthy characteristics.
 In order to be considered, the perennial must be able to grow in a wide range of climates, require little maintenance, have multiple seasons of interest and be relatively pest and disease free.

 Butterfly weed in a northern Illinois prairie/Photo: Jason Patrick Ross

-Butterfly weed’s large clusters of flowers are a brilliant orange-yellow, a beacon among other subtler-toned plants.
-Happily blooming from June through August, they produce copious amounts of nectar that attracts hordes of butterflies, birds (in particular, hummingbirds) and a wide assortments of insects throughout the growing season.
+A key feature is its brilliant orange-yellow flowers that shine like a beacon.
+Blooming profusely from June through August, they produce huge amounts of nectar.
+This in turn attracts hordes of butterflies, birds (in particular, hummingbirds) and a wide assortments of insects throughout the growing season.

-The distinctive flowers are actually composed of five petals that stand up and five petals that hang down.
-Called hoods, the petals that stand up enclose a single orange horn that when cross-pollinated, forms a follicle.
+The flowers are distinctive in that they are composed of five petals that stand up and five petals that hang down.
+The downward facing petals enclose a follicle.

-Later in the season, the follicle opens up along one side to disperse silky-tailed seeds.
+Later in the season, the follicle dries, then opens up along one side to disperse silky-tailed seeds.

-Not to be outdone, butterfly weed’s foliage has its own attractions.
-Long and pointed, the 4″ leaves provide food for the larvae of native Monarch butterflies, while also lending a deep green backdrop to the brilliant flowers.
+But wait, that’s not all!
+Butterfly weed’s foliage also has its attractions.
+Long and pointed, the 4″ leaves are key food for the larvae of monarch butterflies.

 In order to flower, butterfly weed needs plenty of sun.
 Plant it in full sun in moderately dry soil.
 Almost any soil type will do (remember it likes prairies), as long as there’s plenty of good drainage.
 If soil stays too wet, the plant can rot at the crown.